Want to decide the best order for listing co-authors and acknowledging their contributions? See some guidelines below:

 ![]() |

-Finding the best journal to publish your workIdentifying the best journal to submit your research to can be a difficult process.
+Finding the best journal to publish your workIdentifying the best journal to submit your research to can be difficult.
+Authors, beware of predatory journals!
 To help you make the choice of where to submit, Think.
 Check.
-Submit. has a produced a video that includes checklist for authors to use to find the right journal. |
+Submit. has produced a video that includes a checklist for authors to use to find the right journal. |

 |